cfgdelaware23/Team-8/README.md

 - 🔭 We are helping Wellfare this weekend!
 - 🌱 We will create a technical solution that will help Wellfare with their first in person store!
-- ✨ We are proefficient in many languages/frameworks such as:
+- ✨ We are proefficient in many languages/frameworks such as: Java, Python, JavaScript, SQL